olsenjames1116/odinRockPaperScissors/README.md

 # odinRockPaperScissors

 This is a game of rock, paper, scissors between a user and the computer.
-This game takes input from buttons displayed on a webpage to a user and give the computer a random choice.
-Each round will output the choices for both the user and computer to the console as well as keep score.
-After either the computer or the user has scored 5 points, a final score will be output and a winner determined.
+This game takes input from buttons displayed on a webpage to a user and gives the computer a random choice.
+Each round will output the choices for both the user and computer as well as keep score and display score to the webpage.
+After either the computer or the user has scored 5 points, a final score will be output to the page and a winner determined.
 To replay the game, the webpage must be refreshed.